oracle/pgql-lang/pages/pgql-1.1-spec.md

 | time with timezone      | `TIME '16:15:00+01:00'`                 |
 | timestamp with timezone | `TIMESTAMP '2017-09-21 16:15:00-03:00'` |

 Note that the numeric literals (integer and decimal) are unsigned.
-However, signed values can be generated by using the unary minus opeartor (`-`).
+However, signed values can be generated by using the unary minus operator (`-`).

 ## Bind Variables